chef/automate/components/session-service/README.md

 #### `redirect_uri` provided

+Dex redirects to /signin route in browser which in turn calls the /callback endpoint.
 If the session data carries a `redirect_uri`, the callback handler slightly changes its
 behavior: it will generate a new `code`, associate the exchanged `id_token` with it, and redirect the browser to the Builder Signin URL as configured with session-service.